TLCFEM/suanPan-Manual/docs/Collection/Define/load.md

 ## Remarks

 1. The `acceleration` is by default applied to all active nodes in the model if `[5 ...]` is not assigned.
-2. `cload` stands for concentrated load, which is nodal force.
+2. The key word `cload` stands for concentrated load, which is nodal force.
 3. The true load magnitude is the product of reference magnitude and amplitude.
 This is similar to ABAQUS.
 4. The multi-point displacement control algorithm [`MPDC`](../../Library/Solver/MPDC.md) is automatically enabled if a `displacement` or `groupdisplacement` is used.
 5. Optionally, the displacement can be applied by using [`MPC`](../../Library/Constraint/MPC.md) constraint.